ektakadam1/netflix_gpt/README.md

-Netflix-GPT - netflip clone with twist of AI/ML
+Netflix-GPT - netflix clone with twist of AI/ML